AnaabaJoseph/Student_Performance_Analysis/reports/stage3_baseline_findings.md

 No baseline dramatically outperforms the others within a feature-set condition, macro-F1 spans only ~0.24–0.25 (with_course) or ~0.12–0.21 (without_course).
-This sets the floor that Stage 4 (Random Forest / Gradient Boosting) needs to clear meaningfully to justify the added complexity, not just nominally beat by a fraction of a point.
+This sets the floor that Stage 4 (Random Forest / Gradient Boosting) needs to clear meaningfully to justify the added complexity.

 ## Comparison to the literature benchmark

 The original study (Yılmaz & Şekeroğlu, 2020) reports ~88% accuracy with a Radial Basis Function Neural Network.
-Our best accuracy here (k-NN, with_course: 33.8%) is far below that.
-This gap is worth investigating rather than treating as a failure
+The best accuracy here (k-NN, with_course: 33.8%) is far below that.

 ## Known limitation

 `course_id` includes categories with very few students (course 2: n=2).
-In some CV folds, validation students from a thin course had a `course_id` value not seen during that fold's training split — `handle_unknown='ignore'` in the encoder handles this gracefully (treated as all-zero dummy) but effectively means the model has no course-specific information for those students in that fold.
-This is a structural limitation of the dataset, not a bug.
+In some CV folds, validation students from a thin course had a `course_id` value not seen during that fold's training split, `handle_unknown='ignore'` in the encoder handles this gracefully (treated as all-zero dummy) but effectively means the model has no course-specific information for those students in that fold which is a structural limitation of the dataset
 ## Carried into Stage 4

 - Try Random Forest and Gradient Boosting under both feature-set conditions, same fixed folds, same three metrics.
-- Investigate per-class performance (confusion matrix) for the best baseline — macro-F1 alone hides which classes are failing.
+- Investigate per-class performance (confusion matrix) for the best baseline.
 - Revisit the literature benchmark gap once tree-based models are in hand.